 // Appointments are recommended for tastings 10:30am to 5pm daily (reservations required for groups of six and larger); 1380 Live Oak Rd., windwardvineyard.com

 Table spread at Ancient Peaks Winery.
 (Courtesy of Ancient Peaks)

 Enjoy some vino in the renovated tasting room at Ancient Peaks in Santa Margarita.
 Between sips of cabernet sauvignon, notice quirky details such as bovine taxidermy and pre-historic clam shells.
 If you're looking for a flight and a nosh, you'll appreciate the a la carte cafe menu of shareable small bites, entree salads, and sandwiches that can be enjoyed with a glass of wine on the patio or in the tasting room.
 Sample current releases, including the limited-edition Pearl Collection reserve wines.
-You can also book a zip lining tour.
+Feeling adventurous?
+You can also go zip lining or take a wildlife tour.

 Lose track of time entirely on the stunning veranda at Cass, one of the few wineries that serves a full meal in the all-day everyday cafe.
 Enjoy a crab cake salad or the signature Benny burger, and pair it with anything from their list of wines produced from 12 varieties of grapes grown onsite.
 For the full experience, make a reservation for Cass Library, where instead of books you'll be immersed in shelves filled with hundreds of bottles of wine.
 Led by owners Steve Cass and Ted Plemons with winemaker Sterling Kragten, this tasting includes a cheese and charcuterie plate with six to eight bottles.

 The outdoor tasting pavilion at Eberle Winery.
 (Photo by Anna Volpicelli)